crawl3r/crawl3r.github.io/_posts/2020-01-12-slae32_tcp_reverse_shell.md

 {:.mbtablestyle}

 ## Crafting our Reverse Shellcode
-Similar to exercise 1, we first want to create the skeleton of our script.
+Similar to our bind shell, we first want to create the skeleton of our script.
 Making sure we have our entry point and clean registers:

 ```
 global    _start